apache/iotdb/docs/UserGuide/QuickStart/QuickStart.md

 IoTDB provides you three installation methods, you can refer to the following suggestions, choose one of them:

 * Installation from source code.
 If you need to modify the code yourself, you can use this method.
 * Installation from binary files.
 Download the binary files from the official website.
-This is the recommended method, in which you will get a binary released package which is out-of-the-box.
+This is the recommended method, in which you will get a binary released package which is out-of-the-box.(Coming Soon...)
-* Using Docker：The path to the dockerfile is [github](https://github.com/apache/iotdb/blob/master/docker/src/main)
+* Using Docker：The path to the dockerfile is https://github.com/apache/iotdb/blob/master/docker/src/main

 ## Download